BriefHQ/fugue/README.md

 1. You need to generate position keys from server-side logic.
 2. Your server operations are coordinated (e.g. through database transactions).

+> Note: if you are using a sync engine with "server authority" like Zero, you can instead lean on the property that **Fugue is deterministic for a given client ID**.
+> This means that in your client-side code, you can optimistically generate a position with the given client ID.
+> Then, on the server, you create a Fugue instance with the same client ID, and generate a position again.
+> If your client is up-to-date, this will be the same position.
+If it's not, the server will overwrite the position with the correct value for the client ID.

 ```ts
 import { Fugue } from 'fugue';